codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 The drawbacks of `Word2Vec` which we have mentioned before is:

-* Is conetxt-free model, which generate static embeddings irrespective of the context.
+Is context-free model, which generate **static embeddings irrespective of the context**.

 ## BERT